nilva-challenge/Django-SportAnalytic/README.md

 ### Analytics and Insights:

 Analyze the stored fixture data to generate summaries, such as:
-Total number of games played
+- Total number of games played
-Average goals scored per game
+- Average goals scored per game
-Win/loss ratios for teams
+- Win/loss ratios for teams
-Identify and retrieve the top teams based on specific metrics (e.g., most wins, highest goals scored).
+Identify and retrieve the top teams based on each metric.

 ### Caching with Redis: